 With the heat, your body will naturally crave cooling and soothing herbs.
 Aloe seems to fit perfectly for June, as it cools and soothes irritated tissues.
 Keep it on hand for sunburn, or take internally if you're feeling overheated!
 While aloe cleanses, cooling tonics like shatavari and vidari nourish and restore fluids.
 Astringent arjuna supports proper function of the heart which pumps extra hard in hot weather, while its astringency help keep your skin toned.

 Neem is the most cold of all herbs, alongside cilantro.
 It's intensely bitter and suited for Kapha individuals who feel angry or irritated in hot weather.
 Also use neem to purify your blood while protecting you from fungal and parasite infections common during summertime months.
 Bitter ghee (Tikta grhta) is a classic Pitta Kapha pacifying formula useful during the dog days of summer.
-Finally, Liver nourish and support is more supportive and nurturing for Vata individuals with an overheated liver.
-It gently cleanses the liver while strengthening and nourishing it.

 Cooling digestives are so important when the cause of weak digestion is heat and high Pitta.
 Most digestives are hot, and can't be used in summertime.
 Avipattikar churna and guduchi are both ideal ways to boost a weak digestive fire while helping you keeping your cool.
 Musta also promotes healthy digestion while it supports regular, comfortable menstruation as well.